The International Conference on Alcohol Labeling brings together political and industry experts and stakeholders to discuss alccohol labeling.

 The conference is a supplementary event of Finland´s EU presidency.

-Registration for #RightToKnow-International Conference About Alcohol Labeling is open.
-Please note that participation is open to anybody but registration is required.
+Registration for #RightToKnow-International Conference About Alcohol Labeling is open until September 26th.
+Please note that participation is free of charge and open to anybody but registration is required.

 Planner, The Finnish Network for Preventive Substance Abuse Work

 cilla.schroeder (@) ehyt.fi

 13.00 Panel I: What does the industry have to offer?

 16.20 Panel discussion